Moving to France with Children

 Moving to France with Babies or Toddlers

 Having a baby can be an emotional time; a period when everything in life is viewed through tired eyes and even the simplest of tasks can seem like an uphill struggle.
-Irrespective of all this, there are plenty of families who make the decision to move to France with small babies or toddlers.
+Irrespective of all this, there are plenty of families who decide to move to France with small babies or toddlers.

 The things that concern them are typically isolation, childcare and language skills.
-If you’re planning to move to France with babies or toddlers, over the next few weeks we’ll be talking about the childcare options available in France as well as giving you some insight into what you can do to quickly integrate and make friends.
-We’ll also talk about the healthcare system and insurance in France, which to be fair, impresses most Brits who move to this country.
+If you’re planning to move to France with babies or toddlers, over the next few weeks, we’ll be talking about the childcare options available in France and giving you some insight into what you can do to quickly integrate and make friends.
+We’ll also talk about the healthcare system and insurance in France, which, to be fair, impresses most Brits who move to this country.

 Moving to France with Young Children

-If you’re not familiar with the French schooling system, you’ll be particularly impressed by the Maternelle schools in France that welcome kids from about 2 and a half years old to age 5.
-Maternelle’s in France are colourful buildings where play and mutual respect abound.
+If you’re not familiar with the French schooling system, you’ll be particularly impressed by the Maternelle schools in France that welcome kids from about two and a half years old to age five.
+Maternelles in France are colourful buildings where play and mutual respect abound.

 Moving to France with Primary School Kids

-As soon as kids get into primary school in the UK, the temptation is to think that it’s too late to uproot them and take them to a new country, but in many ways, this is a perfect time to introduce your little ones to French words and culture thru books ideally.
+As soon as kids get into primary school in the UK, the temptation is to think that it’s too late to uproot them and take them to a new country, but in many ways, this is a perfect time to introduce your little ones to French words and culture through books, ideally.
 The French primary school system is similar in many ways to the UK, but the days tend to be longer and in many locations, Wednesday is a day off.
-What this means for working parents is that they can have four full days at work without worrying about the need for additional childcare.
+What this means for working parents is that they can have four full days at work without worrying about needing additional childcare.

 And on that subject, the great news about the primary system in France for working parents is that the early morning and evening wraparound care is both cheap, reliable and a fun way for your kids to integrate.
-This is also a time when kids will pick up the language like sponges without having too much pressure to achieve from an academic point of view.
+This is also a time when kids will pick up the language like sponges, without too much pressure to achieve academically.

 We’ll be speaking about Ecole Primaire in France in detail soon, but we’re here for you if you need us to help you find answers to your primary schooling questions.